221-The Fall of an Industry Leader – Part 1

 - In 2003, Blockbuster updated its Freedom Pass program.
 It offered two movies at a time for $20, three movies at a time for $30.
 It introduced this program in all 5,500 of its U.S. stores.
 In the meantime, Netflix reached a count of 1 million subscribers by charging $20 a month for three movies at a time.
 The Netflix price was 33% lower than Blockbuster’s.

 - By 2004, Blockbuster was stumbling badly in its earnings.
 It held back on inventory, so many popular movies were often out, frustrating customers.
 (See “Video 54: Cost Reduction by Winners vs. Losers in Hostility” on StrategyStreet.com.)
 During this year, Blockbuster finally enters the online market, six years after Netflix entered.
+This is an example of a self-defeating cost reduction.

 - During the period of the early 2000s, Hollywood studios began selling DVDs at relatively low prices.
 At the same time, the cable companies were offering online movie streaming through their cable boxes.
 Both of these developments reduced the demand for Blockbuster’s products.